Click on each question below for tips from our experts.

 - A small percentage of taxpayers are also randomly selected for audit – but this doesn’t happen too often.

 If you are selected for audit by the IRS, please contact us before the audit begins.
 We will be able to review your income tax return and explain to you why your tax return was selected for audit and what steps should be taken to properly prepare for the audit.
-We have been representing taxpayers with IRS tax audits for over 30 years.
+We have been representing taxpayers with IRS tax problem help for over 30 years.

 My tax return just got selected for audit, shouldn't I just call my tax preparer to represent me at the IRS audit?